 Be able to speak Lithuanian language on a daily basis

 How naive of me to include this 10 months ago!
-Lithuanian is a really hard language to grasp and I’m gonna be honest, like a 2 months after I arrived I had already given up on the learning process.
+Lithuanian is a really hard language to grasp and I’m gonna be honest, within 2 months after I arriving in the country, I had already given up on the learning process.
 I decided to just go with the flow and to see where being in contact 24/7 with the language would lead me… Naturally, I became more knowledgeable on Lithuanian, mostly when it came to understand dialogues (I could easily get the overall idea of the conversation) and less about me speaking more than the strictly necessary to survive in the country.

 Visit Lithuania’s capital, Vilnius, and other remarkable cities

 This wasn’t a really hard one!
-Vilnius, Kaunas, Klaipėda, Šiauliai, Panevėžys, Palanga… Other smaller towns and villages were contemplated as well!
+Vilnius, Kaunas, Klaipėda, Šiauliai, Panevėžys, Palanga… Other smaller towns and villages were contemplated as wel.
 However, from my perspective, without disregards for its urban settlements, Lithuania is really worthy for its nature!
-Whether we talk about lakes, forests and other natural areas, all of them are uniquely beautiful!
-You can’t go wrong, really!
+Whether we talk about lakes, forests and other natural areas, all of them are uniquely beautiful.
+You can’t go wrong, really! :)

 Go for a swim at the Baltic Sea